anseki/jquery-plainoverlay/README.md

 # plainOverlay

-The simple jQuery Plugin for customizable overlay which covers a page, elements or iframe-windows that is specified. plainOverlay has basic functions only, and it has no image files and no CSS files.
+The simple jQuery Plugin for customizable overlay which covers a page, the elements or the iframe-windows that is specified. plainOverlay has basic functions only, and it has no image files and no CSS files.
 Just one small file.

 **See <a href="http://anseki.github.io/jquery-plainoverlay">DEMO</a>**

-This is used for making users wait until the your application is ready.
+This is used for making the users wait until the your application is ready.
 The elements under the overlay don't accept access via mouse or keyboard.
-And scrollable element (e.g. `<body>`, `<div style="overflow:scroll">` or `<iframe>`) which is specified can't scroll.
+And the scrollable elements (e.g. `<body>`, `<div style="overflow:scroll">` or `<iframe>`) which are specified can't scroll.

-Your progress-element (messages or images that means "Please wait...") can be shown to users on the overlay.
+The your progress-element (messages or images that means "Please wait...") can be shown to the users on the overlay.
 You can free style it to perfect match for your web site.
 Or plainOverlay has a simple builtin progress-element.

 plainOverlay does:

-- Covering a page, elements or iframe-windows that is specified with the overlay.
+* Covering a page, the elements or the iframe-windows that is specified with the overlay.
-- Avoiding focusing elements under the overlay. (by pressing Tab key)
+* Avoiding focusing the elements under the overlay. (by pressing Tab key)
-- Avoiding scrolling a page, elements or iframe-windows that is specified.
+* Avoiding scrolling a page, the elements or the iframe-windows that is specified.

 ```js
 // Cover an element with overlay.